EarthScope/ispaq/README.md

 * *plot_output_dir:* should be followed by a directory path for output of generated PDF plots (PNG).

-* *sigfigs:* should indicate the number of significant figures used to output metric values.
+* *sigfigs:* should indicate the number of significant figures used to output metric values (only applicable to columns named 'value').

 More information about using local files can be found below in the section "Using Local Data Files".